The Nose (Gogol short story): The supernatural

 The supernatural also comes into play in this story.
 The nose is able to transform its size depending on what is needed to further the plot.
 Sometimes it is portrayed as the size of a common nose, while other times it is portrayed as the same size as a human.
 This strange ability plays into the absurdity of the story and adds to its comedic tone.

-Allegory of the commodified man

 Gogol foresaw that his readers would misunderstand the short story as an "absurd fantasy" (Russian: "nelepye vydumki"), and mocks this reading; in particular, he mocks the widespread reading that assumes the content of the story to be meaningless.
-Against this backdrop, it has been suggested that the novel can be read as an allegory of the modern, alienated - actually: the commodified - man.

 Style

 It was Ivan Yermakov who first noted that the story's title in Russian (Нос, Nos) is the reverse of the Russian word for "dream" (сон, son).
 (Note: Yermakov writes that Gogol originally titled the work "The Dream", but later changed it to "The Nose".
 According to Igor Pilshchikov, "this tempting hypothesis is not supported by documentation" but has been repeated in multiple other works.)
 As the unreliable narrator himself notes, the story "contains much that is highly implausible", while an earlier version of the story ended with Kovalyov waking and realizing that the story was indeed a dream.
 Without the awakening, however, the story becomes a precursor of magical realism, as an unreal element is woven into a realistic narration.
 Critics also note the abrupt changes in the narrative that appear to them to be pieced together like fragments.
 The storyline appears to have multiple branches to facilitate the nature of unpredictability as a theme.

 Major Kovalyov is a person with many inconsistencies and contradictions.
 Gogol uses this to highlight the "fractured identity of the main character".
 There is a significant imbalance in how Kovalyov views himself and how the outside world perceives him.
 Rather than focusing on his inner appearance, all of his energy and thought goes towards maintaining his outward appearance.
 "The collegiate assessor’s private and public faces seem almost unrelated."
 This kind of portrayal of an average citizen of Saint Petersburg reflects Gogol's position as a transplant to the city, who views the social hierarchy of the city from an outside perspective.

 At the end of the story, it appears that Gogol is talking directly to the reader.
 It is never explained why the nose fell off in the first place, why it could talk, nor why it found itself reattached.
 By doing this, Gogol plays on the assumptions of readers, who may happily seek absurd stories but at the same time still want an explanation.